Cost of Living in New Zealand

 Housing remains the single largest cost for most residents in New Zealand, and housing expenses consume most of a typical household's budget.
 Living costs are highest in larger cities like Auckland and Wellington, and can be lower in smaller cities or regional areas.

-Monthly Budget by Household Type (USD)
+Monthly Budget by Household Type (NZD)

 Household Type Living Costs (No Rent) Avg.
 Rent (City) Total Est. Budget